LASIK Alternatives

 Patients who would benefit from this particular refractive surgery are those who have a strong glasses prescription, thin corneas, or prefer a non-laser vision correction.
 The surgical technique is similar to that used in cataract surgery, the major difference being that the natural lens is not removed and remains functional.

-A common phakic lens used at Minnesota Eye Consultants is the EVO Visian ICL.”
+A common phakic lens used at Minnesota Eye Consultants is the EVO Visian ICL.
 The advantage of Phakic lenses is that they can correct your vision, yet no natural tissue is removed in any way during the procedure.
 If for the unlikely reason you need or wish to remove your Phakic lens implant in the future, you have the option to do so.

 The EVO Visian ICL is inserted behind the iris and in front of your natural lens.
 Similar to cataract surgery, this procedure is typically performed one eye at a time.
 There is very little discomfort and normally no pain associated with the surgery.
 You’ll be instructed to use eye drops following and we’ll see you back the following day for a follow-up visit.

 EVO Visian ICL is the newest ICL available at Minnesota Eye Consultants.
 Also called an Implantable Collamer® Lens, the EVO Visian ICL is a refractive implant to correct common vision issues like myopia (nearsightedness) with or without astigmatism.
-Learn more about the EVO Visian ICL.

 During this procedure, the natural lens is removed and replaced with an intraocular lens of your choice.
 Your physician will educate you on the various lens options to choose from, but depending on your visual goal, a specialty lens may be recommended.